Is Sea Moss Good for Diabetes Management?: A Comprehensive Guide

 Potential cholesterol management

 High cholesterol levels are a common concern for individuals with diabetes.
-Sea moss contains compounds that may help regulate cholesterol levels, thereby supporting cardiovascular health.
+Sea moss contains compounds that may help regulate cholesterol levels, supporting cardiovascular health.

 Natural source of antioxidants